ehoneahobed/myblog/clb9udlch000008l35iri9yen.md

 ### How to install MySQLdb

 To install `MySQLdb` and make use of it, you need to have `MySQL` already installed.
-I am using a virtual machine using `Ubuntu` hence let me work you through how you are going to do that on `Ubuntu` .
+I am using a virtual machine running `Ubuntu` hence let me walk you through how you are going to do that on `Ubuntu` .
 I believe it will be similar for other Linux distros.

 To install `MySQL`, you can run the commands below: